 Good character is best captured by a full profile of its components.
-In order to practice positive psychology, one must have the complete profile off the subject.
-Identifying signature strengths and then using them in everyday life may provide a route to a psychological fulfillment (Seligman,
+To practice positive psychology, one must have the complete profile off the subject.
+Identifying signature strengths and then using them in everyday life may provide a route to psychological fulfillment (Seligman,